robingould/robingould/README.md

 - 🔭 I’m currently working with two early stage startup projects, AI-powered tools for livestreamers and AI financal tools.
 - ✏️ My current personal project will automatically link & coordinate your music sources with RAG, check it out [here](https://github.com/robingould/music-linker)
-- 🌱 I'm currently learning about Redis :)
+- 🌱 I'm currently learning about Redis and system design :)

 <!--
 ### get in touch: